Air Transport International Flight 805

 Air Transport International Flight 805 was a regularly scheduled domestic cargo flight from Seattle to Toledo operated by Burlington Air Express.
-On February 15, 1992 the Douglas DC-8 operating the flight crashed during a second go-around attempt at Toledo Express Airport, killing all four people on board.
+On February 15, 1992, the Douglas DC-8 operating the flight crashed during a second go-around attempt at Toledo Express Airport, killing all four people on board.
 The National Transportation Safety Board (NTSB) determined that the accident was caused by pilot error due to the aircraft's control not being maintained.

-Aircraft and crew
+Background

 Aircraft

-The aircraft involved was a Douglas DC-8-63F (registration N794AL), that had its maiden flight in 1968.
+The aircraft involved was a Douglas DC-8-63F registered as N794AL, with serial number 45923 first flew in 1968.
 It was initially a passenger aircraft and was delivered to Scandinavian Airlines on August 16 the same year.
 It then operated for Icelandair, Thai Airways, and TransOcean Airways, before being converted into a freighter and sold to Burlington Air Express.
-The aircraft was powered by four Pratt & Whitney JT3D-7 turbofan engines.
+It had logged 70084 airframe hours in 22804 takeoff and landing cycles and was powered by four Pratt & Whitney JT3D-7 turbofan engines.

 Previous incident

 On November 13, 1991, while operating a flight from Toledo to Los Angeles (for Flagship Express), the accident aircraft's cargo door opened after takeoff from Toledo.
 The aircraft (sustaining minor damage) was able to land safely, and the three crew members survived with no injuries.
 The failure of the cargo door had been caused by the flight engineer failing to verify that the door was closed properly.
 The flight crew was unaware of the improperly closed door as damaged wiring caused the door indicator light to go out despite the door itself not having been closed properly.
 In addition, the door had been improperly installed with weak locks.